Ashton-W/Ashton-W.github.io/_posts/2015-4-11-Dependency-Injection-Segues.md

 @end
 ```

-I avoid having to subclass container ViewControllers by also checking if the destination is a UINavigationController, UISplitViewController, etc.
+You can avoid having to subclass container ViewControllers by also checking if the destination viewController is a UINavigationController, UISplitViewController, etc.

 ```objc
 @implementation UIStoryboardSegue (FindProtocol)